-Approval for the felling (cutting down) of trees in the UK is granted through felling licences issued by the Forestry Commission, Natural Resources Wales or the Forest Service.
+Approval for the felling (cutting down) of trees in Great Britain is granted through felling licences issued by the Forestry Commission.

 Felling licences may be conditional (where felling approval is granted subject to restocking) or unconditional (where tree felling is approved without the requirement to replant).
 Unconditional licences are routinely issued for silvicultural thinning operations and in these cases no woodland loss takes place.
 However, an unconditional felling licence may be issued if there are overriding environmental considerations, for example to enable the restoration of important habitats.

-The removal of trees might also be required through a Statutory Plant Health Notice (SPHN).
-A SPHN may require the felling and destruction of infected trees or containment of infested material on site, and is issued by the Forestry Commission, Natural Resources Wales or the Forest Service to prevent the spread of pests and diseases.
-Similar actions are also required within woodland owned or managed by these organisations.
-They are currently being issued to attempt to slow down the spread of Phytophthora ramorum, first found in Japanese larch in the UK in 2009.
+The permanent removal of trees might also be authorised through a Statutory Plant Health Notice (SPHN).
+A SPHN requires the felling of infected trees, and is issued by the Forestry Commission (in Great Britain) or Forest Service (in Northern Ireland) to prevent the spread of pests and diseases and may include woodland owned or managed by the Forestry Commission/Forest Service.
+They are currently being issued to attempt to halt the spread of Phytophthora ramorum, first found in Japanese larch in the UK in 2009.
 There is no legal requirement for woodland to be restocked after felling under a Statutory Plant Health Notice.
-There are alternative arrangements within Scotland's P. ramorum Management Zone, where Statutory Plant Health Notices are not being issued but felling licences are still required.
-In Wales' P. ramorum Core Disease Zone SPHNs are still served to contain material on site, but felling still requires a felling licence.

 The removal of trees may also be authorised under planning regulations, to enable development (including for windfarms).
 In this case, a felling licence is not required.